Empower Cash Account 2023 Review

 Partnership with multiple banks

-How can Personal Capital afford to provide so much protection?
+How can Empower afford to provide so much protection?

 Basically, when you sign up, the money deposited into your account is swept to one or more program banks.
 One such institution is UMB Bank.

 Each account you have at a program bank receives the same amount of insurance.